RX-M/web-public/self-study/cks-mod-3/cks-mod-3-content.md

 <li>Containers deployed by bad actors can affect host machines by writing potentially malicious or damaging data into the mounted directories.</li>
 </ul>

-The primary way to mitigate threats posed by hostPaths is to mount them as readOnly on the container side and readable only by the Kubelet user on the host machine.
-This ensures that only the directories managed by the Kubelet are writable and that containers being deployed on the machines cannot affect the host.
+The primary way to mitigate threats posed by hostPaths is to mount them as readOnly on the container side and readable only by the kubelet user on the host machine.
+This ensures that only the directories managed by the kubelet are writable and that containers being deployed on the machines cannot affect the host.

 An example of a hostPath mounted as read-only in a container can be found on the manifest in the <code>kube-apiserver</code> in a cluster deployed using the <code>kubeadm</code> tool: